 You have started to give up all hope.

 So where did it all go so horribly wrong?

-The thing that so many dog owners and trainers don’t seem to understand is that if you’ve been giving your Shih Tzu the wrong messages at home then it’s too late to turn it around when you see another dog on the street.
+If you have been giving your Shih Tzu the wrong messages at home, then it is too late to turn it around when you see another dog on the street.

 The simple fact is this… Dogs are simple animals.

-But they’re simply not interested in bigger TVs, faster cars or their next holiday.
+But they are simply not interested in bigger TVs, faster cars or their next holiday.